This grill chipotle lime shrimp salad is a simple and delicious grill recipe that's healthy, full of flavor, and quick and easy to make!

-This grilled chipotle lime shrimp salad is a simple and delicious grill recipe that's healthy, full of flavor, and quick and easy to make.
-The grilled shrimp are spicy, smoky, tangy and a little sweet since they're covered with minced chipotle peppers in adobo sauce, garlic and fresh lime juice before serving.
+In this flavorful summer salad, the grilled shrimp are spicy, smoky, tangy and a little sweet since they're covered with minced chipotle peppers in adobo sauce and squeezed with fresh lime juice.
 The salad is kept simple and fresh with chopped romaine lettuce, sliced avocados, and a vinaigrette made of extra-virgin olive oil, lime juice and salt and pepper.

 You can change up this salad however you like.
 You can add crumbled cotija cheese, chopped cherry tomatoes or even use a different salad dressing.
 It's fun to play around with it!

 Chipotle peppers in adobo sauce are jalapeños that are dried and smoked and typically canned in a sauce made with puréed tomatoes, garlic, vinegar and other spices.
 It's used in Mexican and Latin dishes (among others) and can be used in marinades and sauces or to flavor dips and soups.
 There are so many uses of it!